-Moravia, New York paladins Fatal Curse were to me a sort of an amalgam of sleazy L.A. metal and fist pumping Euro metal if their W.A.S.P. and Running Wild covers told us anything.
+Moravia, New Yorkers Fatal Curse were to me an amalgam of sleazy L.A. metal and fist pumping Euro metal if their W.A.S.P. and Running Wild covers told us anything.
 Brothers Mike and Chris Bowen played and sang with a startling conviction as guitarist Dave Gruver picked the thin strings like a young Kirk Hammett.
-What type of genre Fatal Curse fit into is an argument for another time, but one thing was certain: these lads love the classics.
+What type of genre Fatal Curse fits into is an argument for another time, but one thing was certain: these lads love the classics.

-Ironflame were next and yet again were as effortlessly elegant and speedy as they’ve been every other time I’ve seen them, leader and player of many instruments Andy D’Cagna commanding his squadron of hotshots a la Ronnie James Dio as heroic Maidenesque melodies and harmonies permeated the smaller upstairs Funhouse.
-Ironflame may be a one-man project in the studio, but considering the bands the live lineup has passed through (Icarus Witch and Brimstone Coven, namely), on stage they invoke the kind of rare “supergroup” quality one heard or hears in Alcatrazz or Demons & Wizards.
-Bracing and golden, Ironflame are poised to rule the power metal genre with their fresh sound, intelligent, creative songs, and rollicking live shows.
+Ironflame were next and yet again were as effortlessly elegant and speedy as they’ve been every other time I’ve seen them, leader and player of many instruments, Andy D’Cagna, commanding his squadron of hotshots a la Ronnie James Dio as heroic Maidenesque melodies and harmonies permeated the smaller upstairs Funhouse.
+Ironflame may be a one-man project in the studio, but considering the bands members of the live lineup have passed through (Icarus Witch and Brimstone Coven, namely), on stage they invoke the kind of rare “supergroup” quality one heard or hears in Alcatrazz or Demons & Wizards.
+Bracing and gleaming, Ironflame are poised to rule the power metal genre with their fresh sound, intelligent, creative songs, and rollicking live shows.

 West Coast act Night Demon aren’t a band I had entirely warmed to prior to the festival.
-I love the NWOBHM and its recent resurgence and re-visitation, but I’ve always found them to be a tad too derivative song-wise.
+I love the NWOBHM and its recent resurgence and re-visitation, but I’ve always found Night Demon to be a tad too derivative song-wise.
 That was until I finally got to catch them in concert.
-A member of masked, blackened speedsters Midnight (I didn’t know he was there!) even joined them for a surprise song, showing that this power trio has themselves a bit of cred.
+A member of masked, blackened speedsters Midnight (I didn’t know he was there!) even joined them for a surprise song, showing that this power trio has themselves a bit of street cred.
 Affable voice/bassist Jarvis Leatherby added a bit of Volbeat hipshake somehow to those Angel Witchy, Jaguarian, Gaskined tracks that were transformed into something all their own in the steamy, dripping, boiler room live environment.
 Dusty Squire was a Tank on the skins as Armand Anthony’s Cirith Ungol pedigree gave his riffs and solos considerable weight and epic verve.
-They’ve been around the horn a bit, even touring with death metal acts like Carcass, carrying the torch and waving the flag for classic metal, helping create a renewed interest in that which spawned Metallica as if they were zealots and crusaders.
-Blistering sets like they gave us at Metal Immortal are proof that Night Demon are as authentic as rare Iron Maiden EP.
+They’ve been around the horn a bit, even touring with death metal acts like Carcass, carrying the torch and waving the flag for retro metal, helping create a renewed interest in that which spawned Metallica as if they were evangelists.
+Blistering sets like they gave us at Metal Immortal are evidence that Night Demon are as authentic as a rare Iron Maiden EP.

 Razor finished out the night, demonstrating to all in the flock why they are Canada’s kings of thrash.
 Like Night Demon, I didn’t pay enough attention to these soldiers of fortune either for too long, focusing solely on their studio output and never thinking they’d ever materialize in Pittsburgh.
 Dare I say that Razor out-thrashed the reigning thrash aristocracy and its second tier?
-As violent as a cage match, Razor’s Paul DiAnno-ish frontman Bob Reid was akin to a cyborg on a fatal mission, his low, Cronos-like growl on songs such as anthem “Evil Invaders.”
+As violent as a cage match, Razor’s Paul DiAnno-ish frontman Bob Reid was akin to a cyborg on a fatal mission, his low, Cronos-like growl giving songs such as anthem “Evil Invaders” a sense of dire urgency.
 Moshers had a field day as guitarist Dave Carlo whipped out riffs and solos quicker and more brutally than Kerry King in his prime.
-Once again, in concert, Razor are a band whose songs have a new life when performed in person.
+Once again, in concert, Razor are a band whose songs have a new life and take on a new form.
 It was a street fight.
 It was war.
 It was Razor.
 If they were put in an octagon against Overkill, Testament, and Nuclear Assault, Razor would be the way to bet.

 Metal Immortal could and should have been better attended, but there were enough hessians who did come out to show that there is an audience for such an event in Pittsburgh.
 One hopes it will swell in size year after year.
 Spread the word.
 Don’t disregard it next time it happens.
 Your ears will ring.
 You’ll sweat more than a murderer about to be executed.
-You’ll eager await for another 7 hours of it the following year.
+You’ll eagerly await it the following year.